cloudflare/cloudflare-docs/content/magic-wan/get-started/configure-static-routes.md

 ## Next steps

-Refer to the [How to](/magic-wan/how-to/) section to learn about other tasks you configure for your Magic WAN setup.
+Refer to the [How to](/magic-wan/how-to/) section to learn about other taks to configure your Magic WAN setup.